helmut-hoffer-von-ankershoffen/oe-python-template/docs/partials/README_main.md

 uv tool install copier                                # Install copier as global tool
 ```

-**Step 2**: Now create an empty repository on GitHub, clone to your local machine, and change into it's directory.
+**Step 2**: [Create an empty repository on GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository), clone to your local machine, and change into it's directory.

-**Step 3**: Scaffold the project
+**Step 3**: Generate the project.
+Copy
 ```shell
 copier copy --trust gh:helmut-hoffer-von-ankershoffen/oe-python-template .
 ```

-**Step 4**: Perform initial commit and push
+**Step 4**: Perform initial commit and push.
+Copy the following code into your terminal and execute it.
 ```shell
 git add .
 git commit -m "feat: Initial commit" git push
 ```

 Visit your GitHub repository and check the Actions tab.
-The CI workflow should fail at the SonarQube step,
-as this external service is not yet configured for our new repository.
+The CI workflow should already be running!
+The workflow will fail at the SonarQube step, as this external service is not yet configured for our new repository.

 **Step 5**: Follow the [instructions](SERVICE_CONNECTIONS.md) to wire up
-external services such as Cloudcov, SonarQube Cloud, Read The Docs, Docker.io, GHCR.io and Streamlit Community Cloud.
+external services such as CloudCov, SonarQube Cloud, Read The Docs, Docker.io, and Streamlit Community Cloud.

 **Step 6**: Release the first versions
 ```shell
 ./n bump
 ```
 Notes:
-* You can remove this section post having successfully scafolded your project.
+* You can remove this section post having successfully generated your project.
 * The following sections refer to the dummy application and service provided by this template.
   Use them as inspiration and adapt them to your own project.